Larpoux/tau_doc/pages/fs/README.md

 ## Thanks

-{% include note.html content="If you like my work, you can click on the `Thumb up` button of the top of the [pub.dev page](https://pub.dev/packages/flutter_sound).
+{% include note.html content="
+If you like my work, you can click on the `Thumb up` button of the top of the [pub.dev page](https://pub.dev/packages/flutter_sound).
-This is free and this will reassure me that **I do not spend most of my life for nobody**." %}
+This is free and this will reassure me that **I do not spend most of my life for nobody**.
+" %}